 - a.
 Within five days - b.
 Immediately - c.
 Once a staff member can get to it after completing all of her or his other responsibilities - d.
-As soon as practicable and without delay a.
-Yes b.
-No
+As soon as practicable and without delay

 Question 4: Yes or No

 Must a person who wishes to submit a public records request put the request in writing?